jfmonsa/piropos_peluqueria_web_page/README.md

 I developed this project voluntarily (without payment) for a hairdresser located in Tuluá, Colombia (My hometown 😀 ♥), the reason for develop this project was for practicing PHP and SQL.

-When I finished this project, I presented it to the piropos hairdresser's owner, but she never used it because she prefers old methods for scheduling appointments with clients, like using a notebook.
+When I finished this project, I presented it to the Piropos hairdresser's owner, but she never used it because she prefers old methods for scheduling appointments with clients, like using a notebook.
 Then this website is still online but is no longer used, but is still available.

 ## Link
 The website is available in the follow link: http://piropos.great-site.net/